LAND OF GIANTS

 Red wine was next, luring me into choosing a beetroot & goats cheese salad for starter and steak for main.
 Again, happy to report both were amazing, especially the steak with it's 'tomato/mushroom/asparagus & black pepper jus' topping.
 My mouth's watering again writing this.
 Under a bit of peer pressure I was also persuaded to try a forkful of Sea Bass (a reminder again that I'm not a fish fan) - flipping tasty.
 Not fishy at all.
 I think the more-chicken-like a fish is, the more chance I'll like it.

 After about 2 hours we finally rolled out like stuffed penguins, waddling 50 paces down and round to the cosy Harbour bar for more superb hospitality and banter from local bar legend Willy and his full-of-beans team.

 Successfully surviving the food coma, an 8am alarm had us up and out along the coast for what was thankfully turning out to be a dry and bright winter's day.

-First stop en route was at Dunluce Castle to take in the view, followed by Bushmills for a well-needed coffee break at the French Rooms (forgot to take a pic, but another one I'd recommend stopping at even just to admire the decor and browse around the gift shop).
+First stop en route was at Dunluce Castle to take in the view, followed by Bushmills for a well-needed coffee break at the French Rooms (forgot to take a pic, but another one we'd recommend stopping at even just to admire the decor and browse around the gift shop).

-Coffee-in-hand leaving the place, I spotted this sign on the opposite side of the road.
+Coffee-in-hand leaving the place, we spotted this sign on the opposite side of the road.
 We had a creepy dander up it's driveway past a row of other open-doored freaky little houses - think I'll have to ask our friends at Abandoned NI to explore this one in more detail!

 Onward we go...